Hierarchical mixtures of Gaussians for combined dimensionality reduction and clustering: Introduction

 \section{Introduction}

-Clustering --- the grouping of individuals or items based on their similarity --- is an essential part of knowledge discovery.
-The growing complexity of modern datasets thus poses a challenge, because many clustering algorithms --- such as mixtures of Gaussians (MoG) --- suffer from the so-called ``curse of dimensionality'', and exhibit limited performance when classifying high-dimensional data.
-This arises not only because model complexity scales with dimension, but also because similarity metrics used to evaluate model performance tend to break down in high-dimensional spaces~\cite{beyer_when_1999,assent_clustering_2012}.
+Clustering --- the grouping of data based on similarity --- is an essential part of knowledge discovery across scientific domains.
+The growing complexity of modern datasets thus poses a challenge, as many clustering algorithms suffer from the so-called ``curse of dimensionality'', and exhibit limited performance when modelling high-dimensional data.
+This arises not only because model complexity may scale poorly with dimension, but also because the similarity metrics used to evaluate model performance tend to break down in high-dimensional spaces~\cite{beyer_when_1999,assent_clustering_2012}.

-A common approach for addressing this challenge is to first apply dimensionality reduction techniques --- such as principle component analysis (PCA) or factor analysis (FA) --- to project the data into a lower dimensional space, and then cluster the projected data.
-Such two-stage algorithms are widely applied in problem domains such as image processing~\cite{houdard_high-dimensional_2018,hertrich_pca_2022} and time-series analysis~\cite{warren_liao_clustering_2005}, and fields such as neuroscience~\cite{lewicki_review_1998,baden_functional_2016} and bioinformatics~\cite{witten_framework_2010,duo_systematic_2020}.
+A common approach to this challenge is to first project the high-dimensional data into a lower-dimensional latent space that captures its essential structure, and then cluster the projected data within this latent space.
+Such two-stage approaches are widely applied to problems in image processing~\cite{houdard_high-dimensional_2018,minaee_image_2022} and time-series analysis~\cite{liao_clustering_2005,paparrizos_bridging_2024}, and in fields ranging from neuroscience~\cite{lewicki_review_1998,baden_functional_2016} to bioinformatics~\cite{witten_framework_2010,duo_systematic_2020}.
+Nevertheless, two-stage algorithms separate the optimization of dimensionality reduction from clustering, and may thereby discard information that is critical for cluster identification.
+For example, when using PCA, the directions of maximum variance might not be the directions that best separate clusters~\cite{chang_using_1983,mclachlan_finite_2019}.
+Meanwhile, modern approaches like deep clustering and self-supervised methods can capture nonlinear latent features~\cite{xie_unsupervised_2016,chen_simple_2020,grill_bootstrap_2020}, but often sacrifice statistical guarantees and probabilistic interpretability, making principled model selection and uncertainty quantification difficult.

-Nevertheless, two-stage approaches struggle with two primary limitations: Firstly, the dimensionality-reduction is typically implemented as a preprocessing step, and is not further optimized based on the results of the subsequent clustering.
-This can lead to suboptimal projections --- if we consider PCA, for example, the directions in the data that best separate the clusters might not be the directions of maximum variance that define the PCA projection~\cite{chang_using_1983,mclachlan_finite_2019}.

-Secondly, two-stage algorithms rely on optimizing two distinct objectives, and it is therefore non-trivial to quantify how well the complete model describes the data.
-As such, even if we consider algorithms that update projections based on clustering results~\cite{ding_adaptive_2002,fern_random_2003}, it is difficult to to be sure that these updates improve overall model performance, because we cannot evaluate the likelihood of the complete model given the data.